abhaymishra24/Java-Solutions-Learning/README.md

 ### Objective✍️

 - Make an effort to learn new functions, recursion, loops, input/output (I/O), libraries, and more.
-- Build a good understanding of Oops concepts, along with questions, problems, and their solutions.
+- Build a good understanding of Oops concepts, DSA problems along with questions, problems, and their solutions.
-- Upskill myself with new technology.
+- Aim to upskill myself with new technologies and enhance my problem-solving skills
 - Try to explore new things in technology using the Python programming language.

 ### Work and Learning by- [ Abhay Mishra 🧑‍💻 ]